ReluctantCoding/Discord-Chat-Logger/README.md

 # Creating a webhook

-- Create a discord server or use one you have priviledges
+- Create a discord server or use one you have privileges

 ![image](https://user-images.githubusercontent.com/16944807/216733593-c5250c2a-a339-449f-b2da-73fc6deeec11.png)
 - Edit a text channel